Shield Admin Access

 View mail headers

-View message body
+View User mailbox message body

 View message insights, links, files, details, timeline, location